 How else is going to have better information on your surgery than the person performing it?
 Before you have the procedure make sure you sit down with your dentist and discuss your fears, more often than not he will be able to reassure you of any unfounded worries you might have.
 They should also before your surgery talk you through exactly what they will be doing during the procedure, exactly why they are doing it and what it will achieve and any potential risks associated.
 All of these things can help you relax about the work that’s about to be done.

 Due to the potential use of anesthetic in your procedure, it is recommended that you don’t eat anything after midnight the night before an operation.
-This will prevent a rare complication of being placed under anesthetic called aspiration, in which your lungs are filled with the contents of your stomach.
-Also an additional reason is even if your procedure itself doesn’t involve you being placed completely under, on the rare chance there is a complication or underlying problem that the performing dentist was not aware of initially, You could be placed under anesthetic in an emergency situation.
+This will prevent a rare complication from being placed under anesthetic called aspiration, in which your lungs are filled with the contents of your stomach.
+Also, an additional reason is even if your procedure itself doesn’t involve you being placed completely under, on the rare chance there is a complication or underlying problem that the performing dentist was not aware of initially, You could be placed under anesthetic in an emergency situation.
 Hope for the best and prepare for the worst.

 Phone a friend

-It is imperative that when you have any kind of dental surgery you under absoloutely no circumstances transport yourself home.
+It is imperative that when you have any kind of dental surgery you under absolutely no circumstances transport yourself home.
 During most dental procedures a number of painkillers and topical anesthesia will be used, many of these more powerful forms of pain management will leave you completely incapable of operating machinery or vehicles.
-In some cases dentists have been known to confiscate car keys from untrustworthy patients.
-Make sure you have a friend, family member or taxi (who has been told where you are going in advance, you might struggle to think clearly when giving instructions) waiting for you when your procedure is completed.
+In some cases, dentists have been known to confiscate car keys from untrustworthy patients.
+Make sure you have a friend, family member or a taxi (who has been told where you are going in advance, you might struggle to think clearly when giving instructions) waiting for you when your procedure is completed.